minlanyu/cs243-site/README.md

 - 11/4-8: Schedule individual meetings with Minlan to get feedback on your midterm report
 - 11/24 Tu, 12/3 Tu: Final project presentation
 - 12/11 Final project due at noon
-- 12/12 Review of other students' project due at noon
+- 12/12 Review of other students' projects due at noon

 ### Project Proposal
 The project proposal serves as a checkpoint, providing a basis for your individual meetings with Minlan and for your pitch presentations.